shirokovnv/url_shortener/README.md

    }
    ```

-2. Reading short URL and redirecting to the matched long URL.
+_Reading short URL_ and redirecting to the matched long URL.

-   **Just follow the link builded in step 1:**
+   **Just follow the link builded from previous step:**

    ```
    curl --location --request GET 'http://localhost:4000/2bU'